B48 Tuning Guide – 300whp for $1500

 4) E85 Mixtures

 With the right tune, we recommend running a 20-30% E85 mixture on the B48 engine, if available.
 Really, we recommend E85 on any tuned, turbo BMW engine.
-E85 is like a god-send in the tuning and performance world.
-We won’t waste time delving into all of the specifics, but E85 is incredible.
+E85 is like a godsend in the tuning and performance world.
 It burns cooler and is higher octane as compared to pump gas.
 This leads to significant benefits such as reducing the chance of knocks and pre-detonation events.
 As such, higher boost and more aggressive timing can be run on E85.
-In layman’s terms – power, power, and more horsepower.
+In layman’s terms – power, safety, and more power are all attainable when using an ethanol blend.

 The JB4 can handle roughly 20-30% E85 mixtures.
 Certain flash tunes can handle similar E85 mixtures, and possibly more with the right supporting mods.
 More E85 equals more power.